oroinc/platform/src/Oro/Bundle/ActivityListBundle/README.md

   }]) %}
 ```

-Register an new entity
+Register a new entity
 ----------------------
-To add an new entity to be displayed within widget you need to register a service that implements **ActivityListProviderInterface** and tagged as **oro_activity_list.provider**.
+To add a new entity to be displayed within widget you need to register a service that implements **ActivityListProviderInterface** and tagged as **oro_activity_list.provider**.
 Working example can be found in EmailBundle or CalendarBundle:
 ```
     oro_calendar.activity_list.provider:
         class: %oro_calendar.activity_list.provider.class%